qeesung/gitaly/README.md

 ## Project Goals

-Fault-tolerant horizontal scale of Git storage in GitLab, and particularly, on gitlab.com.
+Fault-tolerant horizontal scaling of Git storage in GitLab, and particularly, on [gitlab.com](https://gitlab.com).

 This will be achieved by focusing on two areas (in this order):

   1. **Migrate from repository access via NFS to gitaly-proto, GitLab's new Git RPC protocol**
-  1. **Evolve from large Gitaly servers managed as "pets" to smaller Gitaly servers that are "cattle" **
+  1. **Evolve from large Gitaly servers managed as "pets" to smaller Gitaly servers that are "cattle"**

 ## Current Status